Mary Treasured Jesus in Her Heart. Did You Know God Treasures You the Same Way?

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

-Mary Had to Make a Choice; But Really, Doesn’t Everybody?
+Mary Had to Make a Choice; But, Really, Doesn’t Everybody?

+There’s a new “blockbuster” religious film out on Netflix about the mother of Jesus.
+I haven’t seen it yet, and I hope it is a wonderful portrayal, but I can guarantee that it departs from the Biblical account of who Mary was.
+In fact, I bet a lot of you reading this have not considered the question I am going to ask about her today.
 Mary was called by God to perform a unique mission.
 On the surface she did the logical thing and seemed to make the obvious choice; So, a great question is, why Doesn’t Everybody Do it?

 It Seems Obvious, NOW